Why Is There Unrest?

 What Does it Lead To

 When it came to living beings, I found that they are happy and contended as long as the severity of social transactions is within a certain limit, whatever be the nature of such transactions.
 Also I noticed that considerable disturbance gets associated with their life, wherever the severity of such transactions crossed that limit,whatever be the nature of such transactions.
-Irrespective of the nature and content of those exchanges, whether of pleasant nature or otherwise, both abundance and scarcity of extreme cases could be seen to be of comparable virtue, in causing visible discomfort.
-This also is true: nobody has ever doubted the genuineness of the need for such extreme reactions, rather the attention was always on the act, which happened to be in progress.
+Irrespective of the nature and content of those exchanges, whether of pleasant nature or otherwise, extremes of both abundance and scarcity could be seen to be of comparable virtue, in causing visible discomfort.
+This also is true: nobody has ever doubted the genuineness of the need for such extreme reactions, rather the attention was always on the act, which happened to be the one which carried the extremes.
 I therefore found it necessary to examine the disorder from a completely different angle.

 My attention then went to the most obvious example of this - the turbulence permeating our environment.
 The destructive effects produced by this could be visible in almost all elements of our society and in any corner of the world.
 What is in vogue is to attribute such disturbances to one or the other parts of our society, and depending on the time and place of the current instance of unrest, the chosen culprit part varies.
 Sometimes religion is the culprit, which could be wealth in some other cases.
 From unemployment to overproduction, and from individual avarice to incapable leadership, nothing is there that has not been found as a cause.